VRX2314/Machine-Learning-Optimization-Algorithms/readme.md

 - **Decision Tree Classifier:** A tree-based model that splits the feature space into regions based on a series of rules and assigns a class label to each region.
 - **Support Vector Machine:** A kernel-based model that finds the optimal hyperplane that separates the classes with the maximum margin.
 - **Convolutional Neural Network:** A deep learning model that consists of convolutional, pooling, and fully connected layers and learns hierarchical features from the images.

+## Optimization Techniques

+- **Logistic Regression:** The learning rate is tuned using a grid search to find the optimal value that minimizes the cross-entropy loss.
+A regularization term is added to the loss function to prevent overfitting and reduce the variance of the model.
+- **K-nearest neighbours:** The number of neighbours is tuned using a grid search to find the optimal value that maximizes the accuracy.
+A distance metric is chosen based on the similarity of the features.
+A weighted voting scheme is used to give more importance to the closer neighbours.
+- **Decision Tree Classifier:** The depth of the tree is tuned using a grid search to find the optimal value that balances the bias-variance trade-off.
+A pruning technique is applied to reduce the complexity of the tree and avoid overfitting.
+An entropy-based criterion is used to select the best split at each node.
+- **Support Vector Machine:** The kernel function is tuned using a grid search to find the optimal value that captures the non-linearity of the data.
+A regularization parameter is tuned to control the margin width and the penalty for misclassification.
+A scaling technique is applied to normalize the features and improve the convergence of the algorithm.
+- **Convolutional Neural Network:** The number of filters, kernel size, and stride are tuned to optimize the feature extraction process.
+The number of hidden layers and units are tuned to optimize the representation learning process.

 ## Performance Metrics